opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

 calcOpticalFlowFarneback
 ----------------------------
-.. c:function:: void calcOpticalFlowFarneback( const Mat\& prevImg, const Mat\& nextImg,                               Mat\& flow, double pyrScale, int levels, int winsize,                               int iterations, int polyN, double polySigma, int flags )
+.. cpp:function:: void calcOpticalFlowFarneback( InputArray prevImg, InputArray nextImg,                               InputOutputArray flow, double pyrScale, int levels, int winsize, int iterations, int polyN, double polySigma, int flags )

     Computes a dense optical flow using the Gunnar Farneback's algorithm.

     :param prevImg: The first 8-bit single-channel input image.

     :param nextImg: The second input image of the same size and the same type as  ``prevImg`` .

     :param flow: Computed flow image that has the same size as  ``prevImg``  and type  ``CV_32FC2`` .

     :param pyrScale: Parameter specifying the image scale (<1) to build pyramids for each image.  ``pyrScale=0.5``  means a classical pyramid, where each next layer is twice smaller than the previous one.

     :param levels: Number of pyramid layers including the initial image.  ``levels=1``  means that no extra layers are created and only the original images are used.